liangyh911/ATTNChecker/README.md

 ### Checkpoint Save and Load Overhead

-Before measuring the save and load overhead of checkpoint, please make sure you have disable ATTNChecker.
+Before measuring the save and load overhead of checkpoint.

 You can use the scripts in ```./Checkpoint_time``` folder to test the save and load time of Checkpointing of a model.
 Here is an example.